 Signpost to University Support

-There is lots of specialist support available within the University that your friend or loved one can access for support if they are experiencing relationship abuse:
+There is lots of specialist support available within the University that your friend or loved one can access for support if they have experienced sexual harassment, misconduct or assault:

 • Student Life Adviser.
 An adviser can talk through the University's procedures, how to make a complaint and what support is available, in confidence.